 Eligible participants include full-time, fourth-year medical students in good standing at accredited U.S. medical schools.
 Completion of the following core clerkships is mandatory: medicine, surgery, pediatrics, and obstetrics.
 In addition to completion of core requirements, all applicants must have completed USMLE Step 1.

-Visiting sub-internships last three weeks for the 2021 cycle.
+Visiting sub-internships last four weeks for the 2022 cycle.
 Please refer to the registrar calendar for beginning and end dates.

 The department of plastic and reconstructive surgery recognizes the importance of strong mentorship when attempting to create a more diverse workforce.
 To that end, participants of this program will: